MediaArea/MediaConch/Narrative.md

 ## Introduction of Formats

+During the development phases MediaArea will focus on one container format, Matroska, and two streams, LPCM and FFV1.
+The design work of MediaArea will address formats and codecs through a modular architecture so that other formats or codecs may easily be added.

+Matroska, FFV1, and LPCM describe very unique concepts of information including:
+- a container format (Matroska)
+- a codec for audio data (LPCM)
+- a codec for video data (FFV1)

+Additionally other formats currently being addressed by PreForma fit within these three conceptual categories; for instance, PDF and TIFF are containers and JPEG2000 is a video container.
+These three concepts affect the design of an overall application shell as conformance information for each category can have its own optimized user interface.

 ### Matroska

 Matroska is a open-licensed audiovisual container format with extensive and flexible features and an active user community.
 The format is supported by a set of core utilities for manipulating and assessing Matroska files, such as mkvtoolnix and mkvalidator.